 Trust us.
-There is nothing more annoying than having to have change in your car for the many tolls in Boston.
-This tiny transponder you can register for here will also let you bypass the "Cash Only" traffic at the tollbooth.
+It's now required in Boston.
+This tiny transponder you can register for here will let you traverse our roads without a problem.
 The best part is that you don't have to have a Massachusetts license plate to get it!
-You essentially just connect your credit card to the account, and get mailed your transponder within a week - when your balance is low, the service pulls more money from your account.
+You essentially just connect your credit card to the account and get mailed your transponder within a week.
 Plus, it works when traveling to states outside of Mass: as far west as Illinois, as far north as Maine (and even on the Canada border), and as far south as North Carolina.